idmillington/undum/README.md

 ## Getting Started

 1. Download Undum.
-Use the 'download source' link in the top right of this page.
+Use the 'download zip' link in the right column of this page.

 2. Unzip Undum somewhere on your hard-drive.